mzazon/awesome-cloud-projects/azure/ai-powered-document-processing-automation/ai-powered-document-processing-automation.md

 2. Azure CLI v2.50.0 or later installed and configured (or Azure Cloud Shell)
 3. Basic understanding of Azure Container Apps, Service Bus, and OpenAI concepts
 4. Docker knowledge for containerizing job applications
+5. Python 3.11+ for running test scripts and assistant creation
-5. Estimated cost: $50-100 for running this recipe (includes OpenAI API usage, Container Apps, and Service Bus)
+6. Estimated cost: $50-100 for running this recipe (includes OpenAI API usage, Container Apps, and Service Bus)

 > **Note**: Azure OpenAI Assistants API is currently in preview and requires approval for access.
 Apply for access through the Azure OpenAI Service application process.